Conditional Warning Probabilities

 That being said, at a certain point, a sufficiently intense line of storms can produce both widespread wind damage and numerous embedded tornadoes.
 The intensity of a line is often implied by the forecasted wind probability (higher wind probabilities reflect a forecaster's belief that a more intense line of thunderstorms will occur).
 With this in mind, it makes sense why the tornado warning probability does eventually increase once the forecasted wind probability exceeds a certain amount (~40%).

 Since more intense lines of storms often produce more widespread wind damage, more severe thunderstorm warnings can be expected when the line of storms is more intense.
 Therefore, if a forecaster issues a high wind probability (with the expectation of an intense line of storms), it would make sense for more severe thunderstorm warnings to be issued for the line, which itself also impacts a large area.
-Sure enough, a strong positive correlation (r = 0.95) exists between the forecasted wind probability and the probability of a severe thunderstorm warning.
-The only discernible inconsistency is between the 10% and 20% probabilities.
-With the 20% forecasted wind probability hosting a lower severe thunderstorm warning probability than the 10% forecasted wind probability, the implication is that 10% wind probabilities are being issued when 20% wind probabilities should be issued instead.
+Sure enough, a strong positive correlation (r = 0.99) exists between the forecasted wind probability and the probability of a severe thunderstorm warning.
+The only discernible inconsistency is between the 90% and 95% probabilities, and this could be due to smaller sample size.

 Forecasted probability of at least 1 significant severe wind event 5% 10% 20% 30% 40% 50% 60% 70% 80% 90% 95%